itsmebombie/PCKL/README.md

 # PCKL
-PCKL is a program that intends coding in SPWN easier.
+PCKL is a program that intends writing code for SPWN easier.

 # Help
 coming soon